Profs. Trevor Darrell and Alyosha Efros; trevor,email@example.com

 LOCATION AND TIME: Newton room, Room 730 Sutardja Dai Hall, Friday 10-12am

 The course includes both discussion of papers as well as tutorials covering implementation and experimentation using CAFFE.
-The class can be taken for variable units: 1 for presentation/participation only, 2 for presentation and basic project, 3 for presentation and publishable project.
+The class can be taken for variable units: 1 unit for presentation/participation only, 2 units for presentation and basic project, or 3 units for presentation and journal-quality publishable paper or major open-source CAFFE coding project.
 Graduate student auditors are discouraged, and will have the same presentation workload as those taking for credit.
 (Postdocs and others who do not normally register for CS graduate classes are welcome to audit on a space available basis, and will also have the same presentation workload.)
 Students who choose to take the course for additional units will be encouraged to propose projects which extend CAFFE in an new direction, construct a novel application in CAFFE, and/or replicates published methods in the CAFFE framework.
 Each week we will cover several papers related to the weekly topic.
 Students will be assigned (possibly as a small team) to cover one or more papers during the term.
 Where appropriate, presenters will also be encouraged to obtain or implement demonstration code for the presented methods, and port to the CAFFE framework if possible.
 Grades will be assigned based on the quality of in class presentation, implementation of associated methods, participation in discussions, and project quality (if applicable).

 Prerequisite: Active research effort on related topic.
 Permission of instructor.